Taylor Heinicke Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Recent Performances

-- In last week's outing against the Cowboys, Heinicke racked up 121 yards while completing 31.8% of his passes, while throwing one touchdown with two interceptions.
+- Against the Cowboys last week, Heinicke went 7-for-22 (31.8%) for 121 yards with one touchdown pass and two interceptions.

-- Heinicke has thrown for 243 yards (81.0 ypg) on 18-of-47 passing with two touchdowns and three interceptions over his last three games.
+- Heinicke has racked up 243 passing yards (81.0 per game) and has a 38.3% completion percentage this year (18-of-47) while throwing two touchdowns and three interceptions over his last three games.

 Heinicke's Washington Teammates